vuw-research-computing/raapoi-docs/docs/faq.md

     * Look for some common problems, e.g., OOM which means out-of-memory and try to increase memory request; permissions error - look for if files/folders referenced in your script exist by manually checking the directories.
     * Resubmit your batch script but this time include `#!/bin/bash -x` at the top of your submission script.
     * Now, the error file will produce debugging information for further inquiries to make into the program's behaviour and identifying where it failed.
+    * If you software utilises OpenMPI or OpenBLAS, please check the related faq's and user guides to ensure you are following best practice with these pieces of software.
     * If nothing works, send the script file, JobId, error file, and other logs to [raapoi-help slack channel](https://uwrc.slack.com) to ask for help from the admins.
 They know the system and may have helped another user do something similar.